Privacy Policy

 Cookies are small text files placed on your device which uniquely identify your device.
 Cookies cannot be used to run programs or deliver viruses to your device.

 Our website may contain links to other websites of interest.
 Once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy policy.
+Therefore, we cannot be responsible for the protection and privacy of any information you provide whilst visiting such sites, and such sites are not governed by this privacy policy.
 You should exercise caution and look at the privacy policy applicable to the website in question.

 Disclaimers